Why Hyundai Kona Not Charging [Try This]

 • Solution: Before attempting to charge your Kona, ensure the 12V battery is fully charged.
 You can use a trickle charger to recharge the 12V battery if it’s low.
 If your 12V battery is consistently draining, consider replacing it, especially if your Kona is more than a year old.

-Step-by-Step Guide to Check and fix why Hyundai Kona not charging:
+Step-by-Step Guide to Check and fix:

 1. Turn off the Vehicle: Make sure your Kona Electric is completely powered down.